 Split or Dubrovnik: Which Croatian City to Visit?

 Should you visit Split or Dubrovnik on your trip to Croatia?
-It’s a question that many potential visitors to this beautiful Balkan nation ask themselves frequently, especially if they’re short on time and want to get the most out of their trip to Croatia.
+It’s a question that many potential visitors to this beautiful Balkan nation ask themselves frequently, especially if they’re short on time and want to get the most out of their time in this Balkan nation.

 While both cities aren’t all that far from each other and can offer similar things to travellers, they are also distinct enough that you can have an entirely different Croatian experience depending on which city you choose to visit.

-In general, Split is a great choice for more budget-conscious visitors, those looking for a central location for exploring Croatia’s coast and who want easy access to the islands.
-Conversely, Dubrovnik is a great choice for those who aren’t bothered by large tourist crowds, want to visit the iconic walls of Dubrovnik and aren’t too concerned about sticking to a tight budget.
+In general, choose Split if you’re more budget-conscious, looking for a central location for exploring Croatia’s coast and who want easy access to the islands.
+Conversely, choose Dubrovnik if you aren’t bothered by large tourist crowds, are a Game of Thrones fan and aren’t too concerned about sticking to a tight budget.

-But if you’re only visiting Croatia for a short period of time and can only visit one of Split or Dubrovnik, then this guide is meant to help you out.
+If you’re only visiting Croatia for a short period and don’t have time to visit both Split and Dubrovnik then we’ll dive further into the difference between the two cities, then this guide will help you out.

 Split